 - Exposure to handling multiple clients at the same time would be an added advantage.

 - Team handling skills.
-Should be a team player
+They should be a team player.

 - Science Graduate with MCA from a reputed university.